cassiocardoso/less-mixins/README.md

 # LESS Mixins

-This repository will hold all [LESS](http://lesscss.org/) mixins I've been using in my recent projects.
+This repository holds all [LESS](http://lesscss.org/) mixins I've been using in my recent projects.

 This is not intent to be like [LESS Elements](http://lesselements.com/) or [LESS Hat](http://lesshat.madebysource.com/), which are great mixins libraries for LESS.
 It's just some useful mixins I think it's worth sharing.